Praveen271195/Securityy-Camera-with-OpenCV/README.md

 [<img src='https://github.com/Praveen271195/Praveen271195/blob/main/Donut_chart.png' alt='DonutChart' height='400'>](https://dd-covid-dashboard.herokuapp.com/)

 4. <b>Line and bar chart</b>: Combination of line and bar chart will show the last 60 days, daily confirmed cases in the selected country.
 A rolling average of last 7 days is also shown with the help of a line chart to see the trend clealy.
-In the above case the trend of confirmed cases in India is reducing.
+In the below snap shot, the trend of confirmed cases in India is reducing.
 Good news! :D

 [<img src='https://github.com/Praveen271195/Praveen271195/blob/main/Line%26Bar_chart.png' alt='LineAndBarChart' height='400'>](https://dd-covid-dashboard.herokuapp.com/)